-The Health Resources and Services Administration (HRSA) is accepting applications for fiscal year (FY) 2020 Ryan White HIV/AIDS Program (RWHAP) Part B State/Territories Supplemental Grant Program.
+The Health Resources and Services Administration (HRSA) is accepting applications for the fiscal year (FY) 2021 Ryan White HIV/AIDS Program (RWHAP) Part B States/Territories Supplemental Grant Program.
 The purpose of this program is to supplement the HIV care and treatment services provided by the states/territories through the HIV Care Grant Program - RWHAP Part B States/Territories Formula and AIDS Drug Assistance Program (ADAP) Formula and ADAP Supplemental Awards (Notice of Funding Opportunity HRSA-17-036).
-The amount of funding awarded will be determined by the applicant's ability to demonstrate the need for supplemental funding to provide comprehensive HIV care and treatment services for people with HIV in the state/territory.
+The amount of funding awarded will be determined by the amount of funding available and the applicant's ability to demonstrate the need for supplemental funding to provide comprehensive HIV care and treatment services for people with HIV in the state/territory.

-Funding Opportunity Title: Ryan White HIV/AIDS Program Part B

-States/Territories Supplemental Grant
+Funding Opportunity Title: Ryan White HIV/AIDS Program Part B States/Territories Supplemental Grant

-Program

-Funding Opportunity Number: HRSA-20-065
+Funding Opportunity Number: Program HRSA-21-067

-Due Date for Applications: May 29, 2020
+Due Date for Applications: May 10, 2021

-Anticipated Total Annual Available Estimate up to: \$60,000,000
+Anticipated Total Annual Available Estimate up to: \$55,000,000

-FY 2020 Funding: Approximately \$5,000,000 will be used for
+FY 2021Funding: Approximately \$6,000,000 will be used for priority funding

-priority funding

 Estimated Number and Type of Award(s): Up to 30 grants

-Estimated Award Amount: Up to \$10,000,000 per year subject to the
+Estimated Award Amount: Up to \$9,000,000

-availability of appropriated funds.

 Cost Sharing/Match Required: No

-Period of Performance: September 30, 2020 through
+Period of Performance: September 30, 2021 through

-September 29, 2021
+September 29, 2022

 (one (1) year)

 Eligible Applicants: All 50 States, the District of Columbia,

-and eight (8) Territories except American
+and eight (8) Territories except the

-Samoa, Marshall Islands, Nevada,

-Montana, and Oregon
+Federated States of Micronesia.
+See

-See Section III.1 of this notice of funding
+Section III.1 of this notice of funding

 opportunity (NOFO) for complete

 eligibility information.

-^{} Estimated annual available funding level based on current projections.
+Estimated annual available funding level based on current projections.